Helga's Presents: YiaYia Next Door

 Helga's is proud to partner with The Guardian in this four part series, to champion all the unsung heroes doing incredible work in communities across Australia.
 Not only do these organisations help people who need it most, they give their fellow Australians the opportunity to experience the joy of giving.
 We are sharing their stories here and giving our own support so that they can continue supporting others.
 This is part four of four in our special series.

 In honour of their mother, and YiaYia, the brothers decided to set up a social enterprise that supports and inspires communities where people feel safe, and neighbours connect and care.
-Daniel and Luke are committed to inspiring kindness and encouraging people to ‘love thy neighbour’ as a powerful antidote to violence.
+Daniel and Luke are committed to using their passion to inspire generosity in others and encouraging people to ‘love thy neighbour’ as a powerful antidote to violence.

 Supporting people who experience family violence

 Since they launched the enterprise, the brothers have become ambassadors for a number of domestic violence charities, including the Australian Childhood Foundation, Our Watch and Safe Steps, where they have collectively helped raise tens of thousands of dollars in donations.

 As Daniel mentions, “We wanted to be advocates for domestic violence seeing how mum passed away… We want to try and be different in the domestic violence space but still create something that’s beautiful, that’s dedicated to not just our mum but other males and females that have lost someone through domestic violence.”

 Luke agrees, saying, “we want to support people that have been through it and the aftermath of it.”